-The Stubbo Solar Farm and Battery Project is a 400-megawatt (MW) renewable energy generator that was approved by the NSW Department of Planning, Industry and Environment in July 2021.
-It is being proposed across 1,750 hectares of mostly cleared grazing land in the Central West region of NSW.
+The Stubbo Solar and Battery Project is a 400-megawatt (MW) renewable energy project that was approved by the NSW Department of Planning, Industry and Environment in July 2021.
+It is being proposed across 1,250 hectares of mostly cleared grazing land in the Central West region of NSW.

-The solar farm will be situated in the locality of Stubbo about 10 kilometres north of the historic mining town of Gulgong in the Mid-Western Regional Local Council LGA.
+The project will be situated in the locality of Stubbo about 10 kilometres north of the historic mining town of Gulgong in the Mid-Western Regional Local Council LGA.

 The flat cleared grazing land across the site will allow rows of photovoltaic panels to be installed with enough height and space for sheep to graze in and around the panels.
 They will provide welcome shade and protection to grazing animals from the hot summer sun.